datanav/docs/best-practice.rst

 **Output pipes** basically sends data to an endpoint and should normally have no logic.

+The main reason for why **output pipes** shouldn't contain any logic or transformations is that we want to see the end result that is being sent to the target system, for debugging purposes.
+If logic is added in the pipe, the result will be sent straight to the target system when the pump is running.
+By adding the transformations in the upstream **preparation pipe** we will be able to look at the processed entities in the upstream dataset for the **output pipe**.
+Any logic added to an **output pipe** cannot either be used by other pipes.

 .. image:: images/best-practice/Sesam-pattern.png
     :width: 800px
     :align: center